 First Fandom has announced the candidates for the organization’s three annual awards.
-Members have until April 15 to vote, and the winners will be announced at Chicon8, this year’s Worldcon in Chicago.
+Members have until May 1 to vote

 FIRST FANDOM HALL OF FAME

 The First Fandom Hall of Fame, created in 1963, is a prestigious achievement award given to a living recipient who has made significant contributions to Science Fiction throughout their lifetime.

 “Michael John Moorcock is an English writer, particularly of science fiction and fantasy, who has published a number of well-received literary novels as well as comic thrillers, graphic novels and non-fiction.
 He has worked as an editor and is also a successful musician.
 He is best known for his novels about the character Elric of Melniboné, which were a seminal influence on the field of fantasy in the 1960s and ’70s.”
 “As editor of the British science fiction magazine New Worlds, from May 1964 until March 1971 and then again from 1976 to 1996, Moorcock fostered the development of the SF “New Wave” in the UK and indirectly in the US, leading to the advent of cyberpunk.”
 “He also has published pastiches of writers including Edger Rice Burroughs, Robert E. Howard, and Leigh Brackett.
 He was a member of the Swordsmen and Sorcerers’ Guild of America.
 The SFWA named him their 25th Grand Master.”
 “Novels and series such as the Cornelius Quartet, Mother London, King of the City, the Pyat Quartet and the short story collection London Bone have established him in the eyes of critics.”
 (Excerpted from a longer article in Wikipedia)